saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/settings-manager.md

 # EncryptedMetadataManager

-This manager encrypts add the layer of encryption for all the stored data.
+This manager adds a layer of encryption for all the stored data.
 To operate correctly, the encryption key needs to be passed to the constructor:

 ```ts